Antonio Weiss: Affiliations

-Weiss is a member of the Council on Foreign Relations, a director of the Volker Alliance, and a director of the French-American Foundation.
+Weiss is a member of the Council on Foreign Relations, a director of the Volcker Alliance, and a director of the French-American Foundation.
 Prior to joining the US Treasury, Weiss was a trustee of The Frick Collection.
+In 2024, Weiss chaired an independent panel of experts to advise New York City on fiscal matters.
+The board of Santander elected Weiss as an independent director in 2024.